Quick facts about the Save Kosci walk

 560 km - approximately 790,000 steps

-3rd November 2018 to mid-December, from central Sydney to summit of Kosciuszko; end date was Saturday 8th December.
+3rd November 2018 from central Sydney to summit of Kosciuszko; end date was Saturday 8th December.

-Over a hundred walkers walked on first day; over two hundred expected on final day
+Over a hundred walkers walked on first day; around 200 on final day.

 Images cleared for media use